mikaelkaron/troopjs-learn/requirejs/readme.md

 !CODEFILE "bower.jquery.json"

-> After adding a dependency to `bower.json` you should make it available to RequireJS by executing `bower install`.
+> After adding a dependency to `bower.json` you should always make it available to RequireJS by executing `bower install`.

 Now let's add the JS code: